 Click-bait links for viral content

 Digital marketing is a form of inbound marketing which aims for people to find you.
 It plays a long game.
 First, you put your content or ads to reach out to your audience.
-Your audience on other side conduct an organic online search, a paid search to find you.
+Your audience on the other side conducts an organic online search, a paid search to find you.
 Your post and contents listed on the Google organic search navigate your audience to you.

 The more they see you or your content, the more familiar they will become with your brand.
 They will ultimately build trust with you through this online presence.